Cohya/Reinforcement_learning_projects/carpole/README.md

 (see: https://gym.openai.com/envs/CartPole-v1/)

-The agent here using linear system to estimate the action value function Q(s,a).
+Q-learning along with a linear system to estimate the action-value function, Q(s,a), was used here.